Following Biden and Xi’s talks, stock markets have risen.

 It also occurred as the Federal Reserve contemplated when it would begin winding down its own plan, which many expect to happen before the end of the year.

-In Asia, Hong Kong’s main stock index rose 1.9 percent, owing to strong purchasing in IT companies that had been pummeled by China’s latest crackdown on the gaming industry on Thursday.
+In Asia, Hong Kong’s main stock index surged 1.9 percent, owing to strong purchasing in internet companies that had been pummeled by China’s latest crackdown on the gaming industry on Thursday.